Bin-Cao/Bgolearn/README.md

 Maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao (bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.

+## Contributing
+Contribution and suggestions are always welcome.
+In addition, we are also looking for research collaborations.
+You can submit issues for suggestions, questions, bugs, and feature requests, or submit pull requests to contribute directly.
+You can also contact the authors for research collaboration.